chicken stir fry served over rice in a black bowl with chop sticks

 Water chestnuts

-It amazes me how many people don’t like water chestnuts because they don’t have a lot of flavor of their own.
-They are even crunchier than bean sprouts, so they definitely add another texture to this recipe.
-I have even added chopped water chestnuts to dips to add some crunch.
+It amazes me how many people don’t like water chestnuts.
+They don’t have a lot of flavor of their own.
+It must be a texture thing.
+They are even crunchier than bean sprouts, so they also add another layer of texture to this recipe or any other dish you are using them in.
+I have added chopped water chestnuts to dips to add some crunch.

 Boneless chicken breast